sdwheeler/seanonit/content/docs/10-platypsv1/04-problem.md

 toc: true
 pinned: false
 postDate: false
-date: 2025-03-18
+date: 2026-03-23
 index: true
 ---
 <!-- markdownlint-disable MD041 -->

 ![How to solve the authoring problem][01]

+## platyPS - A first attempt

 The **platyPS** module was created to make writing PowerShell documentation easier.
-Development of the module started 10-years ago as a hackathon project by a few members of the PowerShell team.
-The idea was to create a tool that could create a Markdown files a command, since writing in Markdown is much easier simpler.
-The tool could then convert the Markdown files to the MAML needed for PowerShell Help.
+Development of the module started in 2016 as a hackathon project by a few members of the PowerShell team.
+The idea was to create a tool that allowed you to author documentation in Markdown, a much simpler format than MAML, and then convert the Markdown to MAML.

-At that time, Markdown was gaining popularity and had spawn dozens of variants.
+At that time, Markdown was gaining popularity and had spawned dozens of variants.
 But there was no standard for the Markdown syntax and no standard libraries for parsing Markdown.
 The project was forced to create its own Markdown parser and MAML writer.